Yahyalı

 Yahyalı is a municipality and district of Kayseri Province, Turkey.
-Its area is 1,587 km^{2}, and its population is 35,481 (2022).
+Its area is 1587 km2, and its population is 35,481 (2022).
 It is the southernmost district of the province.
 The Aladağlar Mountains, a part of the rocky Taurus Mountains, cover the southern part of the district.
 The river Zamantı passes through it.

 Mostly covered in forest, the Aladağlar National Park covers 300 km2 and extends into the neighbouring districts of Çamardı (Niğde Province) and Aladağ (Adana Province), although the main part is in Yahyalı.

 The nearest airport is Kayseri International Airport.

 History

 The district was established by Turkish forces led by Seyyid Ali and Yahya Ali (Yahya Gazi who came into Anatolia in the 13th century.
 The tomb of Seyyid Ali is in the garden of Yahyalı State Hospital while that of Yahya Gazi is in the courtyard of the Yahyalı Grand Mosque (Turkish: Ulu Cami).
 Yahyalı was affiliated to Kozan until 1926 but became part of Kayseri province after Kozan province became a district in 1926.